-Ductal carcinoma in situ (DCIS) – Cancer that started in the milk ducts and hasn’t spread.
+- Ductal carcinoma in situ (DCIS) – Abnormal cells in the ducts of the breast.

 How common is breast cancer?

-Breast cancer is the most common cancer in Queensland women, representing 30% of all cancers in women.
-Approximately 3,000 women are diagnosed in Queensland each year.
-One in eight women will be diagnosed with breast cancer by the age of 85.
+Apart from non-melanoma skin cancer, breast cancer is the most common cancer found in Australian women – it represents 28% of all cancers in women.
+Around 17,000 women are diagnosed with breast cancer each year, and one in eight women will be diagnosed with breast cancer by the age of 85.